simensrostad/Thingy91x-Exercise/README.md

 [00:04:00.312,927] <inf> transport: Published message: "Hello MQTT!
 Current temperature is: 31.500000" on topic: "355025930003742/my/publish/topic"
 [00:05:00.313,110] <inf> transport: Published message: "Hello MQTT!
 Current temperature is: 32.170000" on topic: "355025930003742/my/publish/topic"
 ```
-### Modem tracing using the celluar monitor was covered in the session with Stig Bjørlykke
+### Run the cellular monitor NCS Connect for Desktop application and trace modem traffic - Covered by Stig

 ### Optional - Subscribe to topic and observe data being received, alternatives:
 Subscribe to the MQTT topic that the device sends data to and observe that the data is sent to the broker.